Representations of The Body in Alien

 During the countdown sequence we witness Ripley’s sudden metamorphosis from virgin astronaut to woman.
-In flight, terrified and drenched in cold sweat, the revelation of her body to the audience – the vitality of her laboured breathing, of her muscles trembling and her skin glistening in the strobe light – is a shockingly potent sensual / sexual / animal image in a film that has been so devoid of these images in human form.
+In flight, terrified and drenched in cold sweat, the revelation of her body to the audience – the vitality of her laboured breathing, of her muscles trembling and her skin glistening in the strobe lighting – is a shockingly potent sensual / sexual / animal image in a film that until now has been so devoid of these images in human form.
 The shots of the Alien regarding Jones the cat in this sequence again illustrate the nature of its threat, one of bodily corruption to the innocent biology of the animal.
 Ripley has no choice but to return to the shuttlecraft before the countdown completes and she is destroyed along with the Nostromo.
 Her decision to once again burden herself with Jones on her return journey to the shuttlecraft is an indication of her kinship with the animal and her affection for it.
 Strapped into the cockpit of the shuttlecraft, Ripley blasts off and watches as the receding Nostromo is vaporised by a blinding nuclear meltdown.

 ‘I got you, you son of a bitch’, she whispers to the Alien she believes has been destroyed, indicating an awareness that the actions of science and technology (

 ‘Mother… You bitch!’) are to blame for the horror visited on the crew.